rezaurrakib/Human_Motion_Synthesis/README.md

 ## Graph Parser for LTL formulation
-LTL Graph parser takes a **.dot** file as an input, parse it and creates a Graph with node-edge information.
+LTL Graph parser takes a **.dot** file as an input generated from the SPOT library, parses it and creates a Graph with node-edge information.

 ### API Reference
 class **LTLGraphCreation** contain following APIs.